Medical Anthropology Track

-Before July 1, 2020, the required and elective course requirements for the Medical Anthropology track were effectively the same as shown below, but the requirement categories were framed differently.
+[Before July 1, 2020, the required and elective course requirements for the Medical Anthropology track were effectively the same as shown below, but the requirement categories were framed differently.
 Students who declared the ANT major in Spring 2020 (i.e., original Class of 2022) or earlier may use either the information provided below or the information for Medical Anthropology Before July 2020 to help them track their degree progress in the Medical Anthropology track.
-For students declaring ANT in Spring 2021 (i.e., original Class of 2023) and later, the MedAnth track course requirements to be satisfied are explained below.
+For students declaring ANT in Spring 2021 (i.e., original Class of 2023) and later, the MedAnth track course requirements to be satisfied are explained below.]

-Required Courses (4)
+MedAnth Required Courses (4)

-• One Foundational Medical Anthropology course offered by the Department including: Medical Anthropology (ANT 240), Medicine and the Humanities (ANT 340), Psychological Anthropology (ANT 305), Race and Medicine (ANT 403).
+- One foundational Medical Anthropology course offered by the department including: Medical Anthropology (ANT 240), Medicine and the Humanities (ANT 340), Psychological Anthropology (ANT 305), Race and Medicine (ANT 403)

-• One Human Biology / Biological Anthropology course offered by the Department or a cognate Biological course including: Human Evolution (ANT 206); a human biology course; Behavioral Biology of Women (ANT 339); Multispecies Ecologies in the Anthropocene (ANT 426); Myth-busting Race and Sex: Anthropology, Biology, and 'Human Natures' (ANT 428); Introduction to Anthropology (ANT 201) if taken in Fall 2020 or Fall 2021; an approved cognate taught outside the department.
+- One Human Biology / Biological Anthropology course offered by the department, including: Human Evolution (ANT 206); Myth-busting Race and Sex: Anthropology, Biology, and 'Human Natures' (ANT 428); and newly offered biology-focused courses.
+Cognate biological courses in, e.g., EEB, MOL, or NEU might be approved.
+Introduction to Anthropology (ANT 201) satisfies this requirement only if taken in Fall 2020 or Fall 2021.

-Elective Courses (5)
+MedAnth Elective Courses (5)

-• Two Medical Anthropology and/or Science and Technology courses, for example: Introduction to Anthropology (ANT 201); Surveillance, Technoscience, and Society (ANT 211); The Anthropology of Disaster (ANT 219); Food, Culture, and Society (ANT 311); Sensory Anthropology (ANT 331); Ethics in Context (ANT 360); Global Pharmaceuticals (ANT 405); Disability, Difference, and Race (ANT 461); an additional foundational medical or human biology / biological anthropology course; OR an ANT/ENV or ENV/ANT course at the interface of health and environment taught by a member of the ANT faculty, e.g. Anthropologies of Climate and Change (ANT387/ENV387) or The Body in Rain (ENV 428/ANT 488).
+- Two medical anthropology and/or science and technology courses, such as: Introduction to Anthropology (ANT 201); Surveillance, Technoscience, and Society (ANT 211); Catastrophes across Cultures: The Anthropology of Disaster (ANT 219); Food, Culture, and Society (ANT 311); Sensory Anthropology (ANT 331); Ethics in Context: Uses and Abuses of Deception and Disclosure (ANT 360); Multispecies Ecologies in the Anthropocene (ANT 426); Disability, Difference, and Race (ANT 461); an additional foundational medical or human biology / biological anthropology course; or a course at the interface of health and environment taught by a member of the ANT faculty

 Possible Cognates (2)